OWASP/RiskAssessmentFramework/gui/README.md

 **IN DEVELOPMENT**

 ## Description
-Implemented the Tool page and added a chart onto the history page.
+Added Charts to the History Page and Added table for downloading reports.

 ## Todos
-- [] History Page
+- [] Report Table Dynamic Fetching
 - [] Upload Code
 - [] Improvements in Settings
 - [] Improvements in Profile